 The Most Important Actor of his Time

 Iffland produced all the classical works of Goethe and Schiller with conscientious care, but he had little understanding for the drama of the romantic writers.
 As an actor, he was conspicuous for his comedy parts: fine gentlemen, polished men of the world, and distinguished princes.
 On the other hand, Iffland also had success as an author himself.
 His most famous plays are The Hunters (“Die Jäger”, 1785), Dienstpflicht (“Compulsory Service”), and Die Hagstolzen (“The Old Boys”).
 The form of play in which Iffland was most at home, both as an actor and playwright, was the domestic drama, the sentimental play of everyday life.
 His works show little imagination, but they display a thorough mastery of the technical necessities of the stage, and a remarkable power of devising effective situations.
+As a dramatist, he is most significant in depicting manners; his plays show less moralizing breadth than an extraordinary stagecraft and knowledge of human nature and a cozy, moral tendency.
 Moreover, he was also an important drama critic.
 In fact, German actors used to take with great importance the remarks that Iffland could make on their works in his Almanach für Theater und Theaterfreunde.
 Goethe also awarded Iffland the Satyr buttons as an award for the most important actor of his time.